sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

                            # foo: bar
 ```

-In this example, there's a lot of things going on.
-First `typing.Union` with
+In this example, there are a lot of things going on.
+First, `typing.Union` with
 square brackets is how we specify that an argument may be any of the given types.
 Additionally, now the return type hint is `None` as the function doesn't return any
 values.
 While this isn't strictly necessary, as a lack of a `return` statement
-implies None, I like to add it to be more specific.
+implies None, I like to add it to be more explicit.
 So what happens if we run `pyright`?

 ```bash
 > pyright temp.py